Sussex (UK Parliament constituency)

 Sussex was a constituency of the House of Commons of the Parliament of England then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
 It was represented by two Knights of the Shire, elected by the bloc vote system.

 Under the Reform Act 1832 the constituency was split into two two-member divisions, for Parliamentary purposes, at the 1832 general election.
 The county was then represented by the East Sussex and West Sussex divisions.

 Boundaries

 The constituency comprised the whole historic county of Sussex.

-Sussex contained nine boroughs: Arundel, Bramber, Chichester, East Grinstead, Horsham, Lewes, Midhurst, New Shoreham and Steyning; and four Cinque Ports: Hastings, Rye, Seaford and Winchelsea.
+Sussex contained nine boroughs for most of its existence.
+These were: Arundel, Bramber, Chichester, East Grinstead, Horsham, Lewes, Midhurst, New Shoreham and Steyning; and four Cinque Ports: Hastings, Rye, Seaford and Winchelsea.
 Each of these areas also elected two MPs in their own right and they were not excluded from the county constituency.
 Owning property within the boroughs or ports could confer a vote at the county election.